lukmarcus/portfolio/src/views/blogPosts/cypress.md

 - If your project do not requires complicated database setup, then you are lucky.

+---

 ### Let's assume that you are lucky :)

-1. Github action needs to be modified
+Github action needs to be modified from/to

-from:

 ```yaml
 on: